Pregnancy and Parenting for Student-Athletes

 The attending physician and the VCU team physician must consult with the student-athlete, and decide the appropriate time for the student-athlete to cease participation.

 - Pregnancy Exception to NCAA Five Year Period of Athletic Eligibility

-NCAA bylaw 220.127.116.11 provides that a member institution may approve a one year extension of the five year period of athletic eligibility for a female student-athlete for reasons of pregnancy.
-In order for the athletics department to invoke this provision, the student-athlete needs to authorize disclosure of her pregnancy to her coach and sport administrator.
+NCAA bylaw 126.96.36.199 provides that a member institution may approve a one year extension of the five year period of athletic eligibility for a female student-athlete for reasons of pregnancy.
+In order for the athletics department to invoke this provision, the student-athlete needs to authorize disclosure of their pregnancy to their coach and sport administrator.

 - V. Scholarship and Financial Aid During Pregnancy